-- Four transit asset management measures and targets (adopted in June 2017 and updated in February 2019): (1) percentage of non-revenue service vehicles that have either met or exceeded their Useful Life Benchmarks (ULBs), (2) percentage of revenue vehicles within an asset class that have either met or exceeded their ULBs, (3) with respect to infrastructure (rail fixed-guideway, track, signals, systems): percentage of track segments with performance restrictions, and (4) percentage of facilities within an asset class rated below condition 3 on the TERM scale - Four transit safety measures and targets (adopted in January 2021): (1) the number of reportable fatalities and the rate per total vehicle revenue miles (VRM) by mode, (2) the total number of reportable injuries and the rate per total VRM by mode, (3) the total number of reportable safety events and the rate per total VRM by mode, and (4) the mean distance between major mechanical failures by mode - Five highway safety measures and targets (adopted each January from 2018 through 2022): (1) number of fatalities, (2) rate of fatalities per 100 million VMT, (3) number of serious injuries, (4) rate of serious injuries per 100 million VMT, and (5) number of non-motorized fatalities and serious injuries pedestrian and bicycle - Two system performance measures and targets to assess traffic congestion (unified MDOT/BRTB targets for the urbanized area; adopted in May 2018 and updated in October 2020): (1) annual hours of peak-hour excessive delay per capita (PHED measure) and (2) percentage of non-SOV (single-occupancy vehicle) travel - One measure and target to assess on-road mobile source emissions (applies to projects with CMAQ funding) (adopted in June 2018 and updated in October 2020): total 2-year and 4-year cumulative reported emissions reductions of each criteria pollutant and applicable precursors for which the area is designated nonattainment or maintenance.
+- Four transit asset management measures and targets (adopted most recently in March 2023):

+(1) percentage of non-revenue service vehicles that have either met or exceeded their Useful Life Benchmarks (ULBs), (2) percentage of revenue vehicles within an asset class that have either met or exceeded their ULBs, (3) with respect to infrastructure (rail fixed-guideway, track, signals, systems): percentage of track segments with performance restrictions, and (4) percentage of facilities within an asset class rated below condition 3 on the TERM scale - Four transit safety measures and targets (adopted most recently in March 2023): (1) the number of reportable fatalities and the rate per total vehicle revenue miles (VRM) by mode, (2) the total number of reportable injuries and the rate per total VRM by mode, (3) the total number of reportable safety events and the rate per total VRM by mode, and (4) the mean distance between major mechanical failures by mode - Five highway safety measures and targets (adopted most recently in January 2023): (1) number of fatalities, (2) rate of fatalities per 100 million VMT, (3) number of serious injuries, (4) rate of serious injuries per 100 million VMT, and (5) number of non-motorized fatalities and serious injuries pedestrian and bicycle - Two system performance measures and targets to assess traffic congestion (unified MDOT/BRTB targets for the urbanized area; (adopted most recently in August 2022): (1) annual hours of peak-hour excessive delay per capita (PHED measure) and (2) percentage of non-SOV (single-occupancy vehicle) travel - One measure and target to assess on-road mobile source emissions (applies to projects with CMAQ funding) (adopted most recently in August 2022): total 2-year and 4-year cumulative reported emissions reductions of each criteria pollutant and applicable precursors for which the area is designated nonattainment or maintenance.
 The BRTB region is in nonattainment with respect to 8-hour ozone.
-The applicable pollutants for 8-hour ozone are Volatile Organic Compounds and nitrogen oxides. - Four measures and targets to assess pavement condition (adopted in October 2018): (1) percentage of NHS interstate pavement in good condition, (2) percentage of NHS interstate pavement in poor condition, (3) percentage of NHS non-interstate pavement in good condition state/local, and (4) percentage of NHS non-interstate pavement in poor condition state/local - Two measures and targets to assess bridge condition (adopted in October 2018): (1) percentage of NHS bridges by deck area classified as in good condition and (2) percentage of NHS bridges by deck area classified as in poor condition
+The applicable pollutants for 8-hour ozone are Volatile Organic Compounds and nitrogen oxides. - Four measures and targets to assess pavement condition (adopted most recently in March 2023): (1) percentage of NHS interstate pavement in good condition, (2) percentage of NHS interstate pavement in poor condition, (3) percentage of NHS non-interstate pavement in good condition state/local, and (4) percentage of NHS non-interstate pavement in poor condition state/local - Two measures and targets to assess bridge condition (adopted most recently in March 2023): (1) percentage of NHS bridges by deck area classified as in good condition and (2) percentage of NHS bridges by deck area classified as in poor condition

-- Two measures and targets to assess performance of the NHS under the National Highway Performance Program (expressed as Level of Travel Time Reliability (LOTTR)) (adopted in October 2018): (1) percentage of person-miles traveled on the interstate system that are reliable (Interstate Travel Time Reliability measure) and (2) percentage of person-miles traveled on the non-interstate NHS that are reliable (non-interstate NHS Travel Time Reliability measure) - One measure and target to assess freight movement on the interstate system (adopted in October 2018): ratio of interstate system mileage indicating reliable truck travel times (Truck Travel Time Reliability Index - TTTR)
+- Two measures and targets to assess performance of the NHS under the National Highway Performance Program (expressed as Level of Travel Time Reliability (LOTTR)) (adopted most recently in March 2023): (1) percentage of person-miles traveled on the interstate system that are reliable (Interstate Travel Time Reliability measure) and (2) percentage of person-miles traveled on the non-interstate NHS that are reliable (non-interstate NHS Travel Time Reliability measure) - One measure and target to assess freight movement on the interstate system (adopted most recently in March 2023): ratio of interstate system mileage indicating reliable truck travel times (Truck Travel Time Reliability Index - TTTR)